 3. Take a workshop or watch some videos online.
 I’m hosting masterclasses at the Textielmuseum in Tilburg right now and will organise some more soon.
 Let me know if you’d like to join.

 4. Work on a rainy day or in the evening?
 Use a facial tanner and put the light right opposite your picture frame.

 Watercolour paper, sponge brush and squeezers can be bought at art stores.
 I ordered the chemicals and bottles at De Hekserij.
-Don’t feel like mixing it up yourself?
-There are cyanotype kits for sale over here at PAR.
-Their kit has everything you need to make 20 prints, including paper and brush.
+There are complete cyanotype kits for sale over here at PAR.
+Their kit has everything you need to make 20 prints, including paper, chemicals and brush.